The fermionic observable in the Ising model and the inverse Kac-Ward operator: Proofs of main results

-Note that by~\eqref{eq:defZ} the partial derivative is actually constant in $x_{\ue}$, but we evaluate it at zero to explicitly remove from the expression the contribution of loops which go through $\ue$ more than once.
-To be more precise, to compute the partial derivative of $Z_{\FinG}$, we use the exponential formula from Theorem~\ref{thm:main}.
-To justify why we obtain the sum over $\WalkV_{\FinG} (\ve,\ve)$, we make two observations: the only closed walks that survive the differentiation go through $\ue$ exactly once, and to each $\Walk \in \WalkV_{\FinG} (\ve,\ve) $ there correspond exactly $2|\Walk|$ closed walks with the same signed weight as $\Walk$, and which define the same, up to a time parametrization, closed curve in the plane.
-Since putting $x_{\ue}=0$ is equivalent to removing $\ue$ from $\FinG$, we use Theorem~\ref{thm:main} again to express the exponential as $Z_{\FinG \setminus \{\ue \}}$. \end{proof}
+To compute the partial derivative of $Z_{\FinG}$, we use the exponential formula from Theorem~\ref{thm:main}.
+To justify why we obtain the sum over $\WalkV_{\FinG} (\ve,\ve)$, we make two observations: the only closed walks that survive the evaluation $x_{\ue}=0$ go through $\ue$ exactly once, and to each $\Walk \in \WalkV_{\FinG} (\ve,\ve) $ there correspond exactly $2|\Walk|$ closed walks with the same signed weight as $\Walk$, and which define the same, up to a time parametrization, closed curve in the plane.
+Since putting $x_{\ue}=0$ is equivalent to removing $\ue$ from $\FinG$, we use Theorem~\ref{thm:main} again to express the exponential as $Z_{\FinG \setminus \{\ue \}}$.
+Note that by~\eqref{eq:defZ} the partial derivative is actually constant in $x_{\ue}$.
+We still chose to evaluate it at zero since the fact that it does not depend on $x_{\ue}$ is not apparent when differentiating the exponential formula. \end{proof}